NathanJepson/WDAC-Framework/README.md

 ```
 Get-WDACFiles -RemoteMachine PC1 -NoShadowCopy -ScanPath "C:\Program Files (x86)\Some_Application_You_Want_To_Block" -UserPEs -NoScript -Verbose | Register-WDACEvents -Level FilePublisher -Fallback Publisher -Verbose | Approve-WDACRulesFilter -PolicyGUID "86b19455-6a4d-40dc-9dcb-8598e3c5eb1a" -Level FilePublisher -ApplyRuleEachSigner -Verbose
 ```

+When using Approve-WDACRules or Approve-WDACRulesFilter, the module will try and skip apps that you've already observed, or that are blocked or trusted at higher levels.
+It does this to be more helpful.
+To turn this off, you will need to make use of flags such as "DoNotCheckTrust" and/or "IgnoreCache."

 ## What even is Windows Defender Application Control?
 Windows Defender Application Control (or App Control for Business) is an application control solution which is meant to work with your ["enterprise antivirus solution for a well-rounded enterprise security portfolio"](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/appcontrol).